tomj/docs/blog/2022-03-23-peer-discovery.md

 When a Nano node starts for the first time, it has to work out who to talk to.
 Nodes generally can be in flux so hard coding IP addresses is not the best idea.

-Recently [@gurghet](https://github.com/gurghet) added the [initial peering code](https://github.com/feeless/feeless/pull/15) which implements node discovery, similar to the official node, explained below.
+Recently [@gurghet](https://github.com/gurghet) added the [initial peering code](https://github.com/feeless/feeless/pull/15) which implements node discovery for the [Feeless node](https://feeless.dev/), similar to the official Nano node, explained below.

-Previously, the feeless node only accepted a single argument which was another node's IP address.
-I was using this to connect to the official Nano node running on my PC, by setting it to `localhost` when working on the feeless node implementation.
+Previously, the Feeless node only accepted a single argument which was another node's IP address.
+I was using this to connect to the official Nano node running on my PC, by setting it to `localhost` when working on the Feeless node implementation.

-The way Nano node discovery works in the official Nano implementation, and now in feeless, is via a domain called `peering.nano.org`.
+The way Nano node discovery works in the official Nano implementation, and now in Feeless, is via a domain called `peering.nano.org`.
 Presumably the domain is owned by the Nano Foundation.

 This domain resolves to multiple `A` records: